The Python Package Source and Wheel Distributions#

 Note

-If your package is a pure python package with no additional build / compilation steps then the sdist and Wheel distributions will have similar content.
+If your package is a pure python package with no additional build / compilation steps then the sdist and wheel distributions will have similar content.
 However if your package has extensions in other languages or is more complex in its build, the two distributions will be very different.

 Also note that we are not discussing conda build workflows in this section.
 You can learn more about conda builds here.